dtomlinson91/panaetius-blog/hugo.md

 theme = "hugo-theme-chunky-poster"
 ```

+If you want to edit the theme, you should fork the theme, and commit it to a new repo.
+Then add the theme from the new repo as a submodule.
+Any merges upstreaming can then be done into your fork.

 ### Adding content

 Use the command `hugo new folder/content.md`.
 You can manually create the file, but this command will insert some metadata for you automatically.